Abdoulkader Thiam

-Abdoulkader Thiam (born 3 October 1998) is a Mauritanian professional footballer who plays as a defender for French Championnat National 2 club St-Pryvé St-Hilaire.
+Abdoulkader Thiam (born 3 October 1998) is a Mauritanian professional footballer who plays as a defender for French Championnat National 1 club Dinan Léhon.

 Club career

 In June 2021, Thiam joined Boulogne.
 In June 2022, he signed for Cholet.

 International career

 Thiam was born in Mauritania, and emigrated to France at a young age.
 Previously a youth international for the France U16s, Thiam was called up to the Mauritania national team for a pair of friendlies in March 2018.
 On 24 March 2018, he made his debut for Mauritania in a 2–0 friendly win over Guinea.